Robustness and fragility of the susceptible-infected-susceptible epidemic models on complex networks: Introduction

 Recently, a criterion formerly conceived for SIS model~\cite{Boguna2013} was applied to determine the nature of epidemic thresholds of generic processes on networks with power-law degree distributions~\cite{sander2016}.
 The criterion involves the recovering time $\tau_k$ of an epidemics on a star graph, consisting of a central vertex connected to $k$ leaves of degree 1 that mimics the hubs of a network, and the time $\tau^\text{(inf)}$ that the hubs take to mutually transmit the infection to each other.
 If $\tau_k \gg \tau^\text{(inf)}$, hubs remain active for times sufficiently long to infect each other and the epidemics is triggered by the mutual activation of hubs, leading to a vanishing threshold in the thermodynamic limit.
 If $\tau_k \lesssim \tau^\text{(inf)}$, the mutual reinfection is knocked out and the transition to an endemic phase can only take place collectively involving a finite fraction of the network and happens at a finite threshold.
-In Ref.~\cite{sander2016}, this criterion notably predicted that waning immunity~\cite{anderson92}, in which infected individuals are temporarily immunized before to become susceptible, leads to a finite threshold for $\gamma>3$ in striking contrast with both pure SIS dynamics and QMF theory, but in agreement with extensive numerical simulations.
+In Ref.~\cite{sander2016}, this criterion notably predicted that waning immunity~\cite{anderson92}, in which infected individuals are temporarily immunized before to become susceptible, leads to a finite threshold for $\gamma>3${ which disagrees with the prediction of QMF approximation}, but in agreement with extensive numerical simulations.